YottaDB/YDBDoc/ProgGuide/errproc.rst

    %YDB-E-DIVZERO, Attempt to divide by zero
    YDB>

 This demonstrates how $ETRAP behavior in this circumstance is more appropriate.
-Note that the $ZTRAP="" at the lowest level, prevents exection from returning to Direct Mode when the initial value of $ZTRAP ("B") is unstacked; this step takes $ZTRAP out of the equation and should be part of initialization when the intention is to use $ETRAP exclusively.
+Note that the $ZTRAP="" at the lowest level, prevents execution from returning to Direct Mode when the initial value of $ZTRAP ("B") is unstacked; this step takes $ZTRAP out of the equation and should be part of initialization when the intention is to use $ETRAP exclusively.

 Example: